Puppet-Finland/ansible-collection-puppeteers-puppet/README.md

 ## puppetserver_stack

 This is the main entrypoint for this collection.
 It installs and configures Puppetserver, PuppetDB and Puppet Agent.
+A cronjob is also installed to ensure stale Puppet reports dont persist.
 Variables you might want to set are:

     puppet_puppetserver_manage_firewall: true
     puppet_puppetserver_zone_name: public
+    puppet_puppetserver_report_purge_maxdays: 7

 ## r10k